rbolt13/stat462/README.md

 ☑️ Add class content

-☑️ Bold add colors to headers
+☑️ Bold and add colors to headers